Portfolio

 Statewide vaccine registration, eligibility, scheduling, provider operations, and reporting for 1.4M+ residents and 700+ providers.

 New Mexico needed a vaccine platform that could move quickly, enforce phase-based eligibility, support providers across the state, and keep reporting accurate as the rollout evolved.
-Instead of forcing residents to chase appointments across dozens of disconnected systems, VaccineNM.org created a one-and-done registration experience for the entire state.
+VaccineNM.org replaced dozens of disconnected scheduling systems with a single centralized registration experience for the entire state.

-I handled the engineering and development for the system, building the application workflows that let residents create profiles for themselves and dependents, receive targeted invitations, find appointments in their communities, and keep providers and public health teams aligned around a single source of truth.
+I handled the engineering and development, building the workflows that let residents create profiles for themselves and dependents, receive targeted invitations, find appointments in their communities, and stay connected to providers throughout the process.

 What the system did